 At Algonquin Kids Dentistry, we offer two methods of sedation for parents to choose between.

 - General Anesthesia: This method is administered by an anesthesiologist who will use medication to keep your child in a controlled state of unconsciousness.
-This method can be done in our office.
-This allows your child to remain completely unaware of the procedure and also prevents movement and discomfort.
-General anesthesia is typically only used for children in need of extensive dental treatment or who may have special needs, be uncooperative, anxious, or afraid.
+This method can be done in our office and allows your child to remain in a sleep state completely unaware of the procedure while preventing movement and discomfort.
+General anesthesia is typically used for children in need of extensive dental treatment or who may have special needs, be uncooperative or uncontrollably anxious or afraid.
+Board certified anesthesiologist Dr. Michael Higgins can administer your child’s general anesthesia in the comfort of our dental office.